romeopeter/autotrader/README.md

 A Python bot for mimicking trading financial instrument on behalf of human using the [TDAmeritrade API](https://developer.tdameritrade.com/apis).

-This project was based on a tutorial by [Alex Reed](https://github.com/areed1192).

 I lost the motivation to continue building and customizing due to not being able to sign up for a TDAmeritrade account from my region.

 I might come back to it later (Assuming my documentation helps) with an alternative API platform though, but for now?
 Nah!